French Defence, Tarrasch Variation: c5

 History and Notable Players

 It arises from the French Defense: Tarrasch Variation.
-Among the most prolific practitioners on the White side are Michael Adams (82 games), Vlastimil Jansa (66 games), Sergei Tiviakov (66 games).
-On the Black side, notable exponents include Wolfgang Uhlmann (157 games), Rafael A Vaganian (118 games), Viktor Korchnoi (102 games).
+Among the most prolific White practitioners are Michael Adams (82 games), Vlastimil Jansa (66 games), Sergei Tiviakov (66 games).
+Black-side regulars include Wolfgang Uhlmann (157 games), Rafael A Vaganian (118 games), Viktor Korchnoi (102 games).

 Main Lines and Variations